Sea-Snell/JAXSeq/README.md

 This code was largely tested, developed, and optimized for use on TPU-pods, though it should also work well on GPU clusters.

+*NOTE: The T5 examples are the most stable; some of the others I still need to more extensively test.*

 ## Google Cloud Buckets

 To further support TPU workflows the example scripts provide functionality for uploading / downloading data and or checkpoints to / from Google Cloud Storage buckets.
 This can be achieved by prefixing the path with `gcs://`.
 And depending on the permissions of the bucket, you may need to specify the google cloud project and provide an authentication token.